dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 have about 3 and a half years of experience with Drupal professionally.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
+Also, fun fact: this is my first drupalcon I have attended.

 So now that everyone briefly knows who we are, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.